fteem/marver/README.md

 ======

 Marver is an easy to use Ruby gem for [Marvel's API](http://developer.marvel.com/).
-It is still **in development**, has some basic functionality, but it's still work-in-progress.
+It is still very much work in progress.
+Has lots of rough edges that you might cut yourself on.
+You've been warned.

 ## Installation